 During the late 18th and early 19th centuries, Dalsland was at the forefront of the iron industry on a global scale just as it was toward the end of the 19th century in the paper industry.
 Also in the 19th century, enormous quantities of oats were grown here and exported to feed the substantial number of horses used for transport in the streets of London.
 Dalsland’s history is truly rich and unique.

 Prince Eugene is said to have minted the phrase ‘Dalsland is Sweden in miniature’.
 With its deep forests, thousands of lakes, flat plains and beautiful coastline on Lake Vänern, no other region offers such varying landscapes in so small an area.
 Here you will find calm, untouched nature and awe-inspiring views.
 Flowing gently down from Varmland and Norway, Dalsland’s Canal is described as one of the most picturesque in the world.

-Dalsland is now becoming known for its wildlife and nature but this is only part of what you can expect to find here.
-You will also discover a booming arts and crafts scene.
-There is no shortage of artists, musicians, blacksmiths and weavers keeping traditions alive as well as creating new styles and techniques. ’Åmåls Bluesfest’ the annual blues festival, the book convention ’Bokdagar i Dalsland’, the arts and crafts collective ’Not Quite’, Dalsland’s art trail ’Konstvandring i Dalsland’ and ’Halmens Hus’ the straw craft museum in Bengtsfors are just a selection of destinations that represent what goes on here.
+Dalsland is also booming with creativity.
+If you are looking for cultural inspiration then this is the perfect destination. ‘Åmåls Bluesfest’ the annual blues festival, the book convention ’Bokdagar i Dalsland’, the arts and crafts collective ’Not Quite’, Dalsland’s art trail ’Konstvandring i Dalsland’, ’Halmens Hus’ the straw craft museum in Bengtsfors and Dalsland’s museum of art are just a selection of places to visit.

 Inspiration from Dalsland